mtmccullough5/dps-react-assessment/notes.md

   other pages using pagination links (done) I had a lot of issues with the styling the pagination

 Part III
-  Show all information on a beer/brewery
+  Show all information on a beer/brewery (essentialy done for Beer)